Geoff Barton

 Student resources:

 These are collected articles from various sources, including The TES, Independent and Guardian.
-The pages have recently been updated to include archive pieces on such diverse subjects as whole-school literacy, Delia Smith, radio djs and "the 12 things that great English teachers do".
-There is also a new "Writing Samples" page to show the variety of topics I have written about.
+The pages have recently been updated to include archive pieces on such diverse subjects as whole-school literacy; becoming a headteacher; Delia Smith; The career I never had (radio DJ); 'Grammar Without Shame'; and 'The 12 Things that Great English Teachers Do'.
+There's also a "Writing Samples" page to highlight the range of topics I have written about.

 News: